Online marketing has and continues to change.

 This is what your customers will see; the front-end text copy, images, and videos that are on your website.

-The content of your website is the most important part of proper SEO, because search engines are constantly tweaking their algorithms to ensure they’re delivering search results with the most helpful and accurate content.
+The content of your website is the most important part of proper SEO and online marketing, because search engines are constantly tweaking their algorithms to ensure they’re delivering search results with the most helpful and accurate content.

 Your content should be fresh and engaging.
 Don’t make the mistake of writing purely “for the search engines” by stuffing unnatural keywords into the content and other old tricks that no longer work.